 At Snibbs, we understand how hard you work to keep patients comfortable and safe.
 That’s why we offer slip resistant work shoes that can provide you with that same comfort and safety.

-Not only is our footwear water-resistant so you can avoid any potential slips, but they’re made to keep you and your back comfortable and supported—from the time you walk through those hospital doors until you’ve signed off on your last patient for the day (or night).
+Not only is our footwear water-resistant so you can avoid any potential slips, but our lightweight work shoes are made to keep you and your back comfortable and supported—from the time you walk through those hospital doors until you’ve signed off on your last patient for the day (or night).

 If you’re looking for a work shoe that’s both functional and stylish, try our long-lasting Spacecloud Work Sneakers.
 Confidently strut into work each day knowing you’ve got the support you need to get you through the day.